Stackclash/5e-vault/5. Mechanics/Bestiary/Plant/Shrieker.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/underdark
 - monster/size/medium
 - monster/type/plant
-statblock: inline
+aliases: ["Shrieker"]
 ---
 # Shrieker
 *Source: Monster Manual p.
-138, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh*
+138. Available in the SRD.*

 A shrieker is a human-sized mushroom that emits a piercing screech to drive off creatures that disturb it.
 Other creatures use the fungi as an alarm to signal the approach of prey, and various intelligent races of the Underdark cultivate shriekers on the outskirts of their communities to discourage trespassers.